Would you agree that bad audio can ruin a good video, presentation, or recording? Most certainly.

 - Samson Go Mic Connect

-The published frequency response for the Samson Go Mic is 80 Hz – 18kHz, which implies predetermine low-pass and high-pass.
-Essentially, the mic is limited in its ability to capture a range low end bass frequencies and some high end treble.
-A few users might add this to the Cons column, but this actually confirms its bare bones, on-the-go nature features that make it an excellent choice for normal vocal range, which aids in transmission over internet lines, and helps to reduce files sizes when recorded.
+The published frequency response for the Samson Go Mic is 80 Hz – 18kHz, which implies predetermined low-pass and high-pass filtering.
+Essentially, the mic is limited in its ability to capture a range low, low-end bass frequencies and some high, high-end treble.
+A few users might add this to the Cons column, but this actually confirms its bare bones, on-the-go nature which makes it an excellent choice for normal vocal range, aids in transmission over internet lines, and helps to reduce files sizes when recorded; albeit slightly.

 Samson GoMic – Cardioid Pattern